- Still a lovely smartwatch to wear

 Even though the company has since launched the Galaxy Watch 3, the older Active 2 has recently received many of its flagship's best features including ECG, blood pressure monitoring and improved sports tracking features.
 It's still one of the best smartwatches for Android users, more so than even more recent Wear OS smartwatches.

 That's why we've updated our review of the Active 2.
 After two years, a bunch of new features and a huge drop in price – is the Samsung Galaxy Watch Active 2 actually a better purchase than ever?

 Read on to find out, and check out our guide to the best smartwatches.

 This review was first published in October 2019.
 It's been completely overhauled in March 2021 based on a series of new features launched.
 The star rating has remained unchanged.

 Samsung Galaxy Watch Active 2: Price and competition

 Samsung Galaxy Watch Active 2: Design

-Samsung did the same with the Galaxy Watch, but with the Active 2, the differences between the two sizes don't feel as dramatic.
 Whichever size you go for, you're getting a watch with a streamlined design, no big bezel and a softer, circular frame that lives far more discreetly on the wrist.

-The 40mm, Bluetooth-only Active 2 we lived with unsurprisingly mirrors the stature and size of the original.
-But there are some subtle changes in the design that make for a watch that's a little more pleasing to the eye.
 The case has a slightly more elegant feel to it, while the grill on the side now indicates we have a speaker to play with.
 The design of the sensor array on the back has changed, too, but we'll get more into why that might be later.

 Samsung Galaxy Watch Active 2: Fitness tracking